rekalogika/rekalogika.dev/docs/doctrine-collections-decorator/use-cases/13-selectable-abstraction.md

 ---
-title: Abstraction
+title: Selectable Abstraction
 ---

 Doctrine ORM uses collection objects that also implement the `Selectable` interface.
 It gives us the `matching()` method that allows us to filter the collection using a criteria object.
-It is very useful and convenient, but also an abstraction leak: the caller needs to know the internal structure of the member entity class.
+It is very powerful and convenient, but also an abstraction leak.
+To use it, the caller needs to know the internal structure of the member entity class.
+Without restraint, the knowledge about the internal details of a popular class will be spread all over your codebase, and updating the class can potentially become a nightmare.

-We can decorate the collection object to keep the `Selectable` interface inside and expose more useful, higher-level methods that the caller can use.
+To solve the problem, we can decorate the collection object to keep the `Selectable` interface private and expose more concise, higher-level methods that the caller can use.

+## The Decorator Class

 ```php
 use Doctrine\Common\Collections\Collection;